uogbuji/uogbuji.github.com/ndewo/index.md

         </td>
         <td>
         	<h3>About the author</h3>
         	<p><a href="http://uche.ogbuji.net/">Uche Ogbuji</a> (<a href="http://twitter.com/uogbuji">@uogbuji</a>) born in Calabar, Nigeria, had lived, among other places, in Egypt and England, but never anywhere longer than 3 years in his life until he came to Colorado.
-Here he was instantly smitten by the mountain landscape and cultural flavor and has now settled near Boulder with his wife and four children.
-Educated mostly in Nigeria, Uche is a computer engineer and entrepreneur whose abiding passion is poetry.</p>
+Here he was instantly smitten by the mountain landscape and cultural flavor, and is settled near Boulder with his wife and four children.
+Educated mostly in Nigeria, Uche is a computer engineer and <a href="http://zepheira.com/">entrepreneur</a>  whose abiding passion is poetry.</p>
-        	<p>Uche's poems, fusing Igbo culture, European Classicism, U.S. Mountain West setting, and Hip-Hop influences, have appeared widely in journals and anthologies.
-His poems, fusing Igbo culture, European Classicism, U.S. Mountain West setting, and Hip-Hop influences, have appeared widely, most recently in <em>IthacaLit, String Poet, The Raintown Review, Featherlit, Outside In Journal, Don't Just Sit There, Qarrtsiluni</em>, and <em>Leveler</em>.</p>
+        	<p>Uche's poems, fusing Igbo culture, European Classicism, U.S. Mountain West setting, and Hip-Hop influences, have appeared widely in journals and anthologies.</p>
-        	<p><a href="https://www.amazon.com/author/uogbuji">Uche</a> is editor at <em><a href="http://wearekin.org/">Kin Poetry Journal</a></em> and <em><a href="http://www.thenervousbreakdown.com/">The Nervous breakdown</a></em>, founder and curator at the <a href="http://twitter.com/ColoradoPoetry">@ColoradoPoetry</a> Twitter project.</p>
+        	<p><a href="https://www.amazon.com/author/uogbuji">Uche</a> is editor at <em><a href="http://wearekin.org/">Kin Poetry Journal</a></em>, founder and curator at the <a href="http://twitter.com/ColoradoPoetry">@ColoradoPoetry</a> Twitter project.
+He was a founding editor of <em><a href="http://www.thenervousbreakdown.com/">The Nervous breakdown</a></em>'s poetry section.</p>
         </td>
     </tr>
 </table>